kss2153/MMC-check-in/README.md

 sign-ins.

-So far, I have completed the Parse framework as well as the initial login and sign up pages.
+So far, I have completed the Parse framework as well as the initial login, sign up pages and check-in process.

-To complete: the check-in process
+To complete: enhance experience viewing check-ins, add csv list for download